Françafrique: Economic interests today

 France's economic interests in Africa have remained important since the end of the Cold War.
 More than 40,000 French companies are active in Africa, dozens of which are large multinationals such as TotalEnergies, Areva, or Vinci.
 In fact, France's exports to Africa have increased from 13 billion dollars to 28 billion in the last 20 years, while French foreign direct investment has increased tenfold, from 5.9 billion euros in 2000 to 52.6 billion in 2017.
-However, it is important to note that while these investments and economic flows have increased, France's market share has drastically decreased since the early 2000s.
+However, while these investments and economic flows have increased, France's market share has drastically decreased since the early 2000s.
 Indeed, while French exports to Africa have doubled, the total size of the market has quadrupled (from 100 billion dollars to 400); France's market share has therefore been divided by 2 in 20 years.

 While France remains a crucial player in the African market, its position has been compromised by other foreign investors such as China, who have recently showcased their interest in the continent.
 From 2010 to 2015, Chinese investors granted $2.5 billion in loans for infrastructure to Côte d'Ivoire alone.
 And their sights are set on the entirety of Francophone Africa as they seek new opportunities for development in the private sector.
 By the end of 2017, China's capital increased at a rate of 332% throughout the region.
 This leaves China in an economically advantageous position, thereby making their monetary gain a legitimate threat to French investors.